A Shared-Constraint Approach to Multi-leader Multi-follower Games: Multi-leader multi-follower games: examples and background

 (Recall that $\Fscr$ was defined in \eqref{eq:fscr} and is the set of fixed points of $\Omega$).
 It is easy to check that this condition does not hold in general for the mapping $\Omega$, whereby $\Epec$ is in general not a shared constraint game.
-Multi-leader multi-follower games {bear} a natural resemblance to shared-constraint games: each leader in such a game is constrained by the equilibrium amongst the \textit{same} set of followers.
-In fact, the $i\th$ equilibrium constraints represent the {\em $i\th$ leader's conjecture of follower decisions}.
-However, in EPEC $\Epec$ we see that the feasible region mapping $\Omega$ defined in \eqref{eq:omega} is not necessarily a shared constraint (\ie it does not satisfy \eqref{eq:shared}).
-We now present a modification of the conventional formulation for which the resulting game has shared constraints. \paragraph{Modification: Leaders sharing all equilibrium constraints:} Consider the formulation in which the $i^{\rm th}$ leader solves the following optimization problem.

-We denote this game by $\Epec^{\ae}$ and note that the difference between $\Epec^{\ae}$ and $\Epec$ is that {\em all} constraints $y_j \in \Sscr(x),$ $j=1,\hdots,N$ are now a part of {\em each} leader's optimization problem (thus the superscript ``\ae'').
-In effect, each leader takes into account the conjectures regarding the follower equilibrium made by all other leaders.
-The result is that for any $i$, $y_i$ satisfies the same constraints in problems L$_i$ and L$_i^{\ae}$, but $x_i$ is constrained by additional constraints in L$_i^{\ae}$.
+Instead $ \Epec $ is a {\em coupled constraint game} or \textit{abstract economy}~\cite{arrow54existence} where constraints of a player are dependent on the choices of other players, but it does not obey the form of \eqref{eq:shared}.
+In such a game, an equilibrium is a point $z$ such that